ngreifer/WeightIt/README.md

     #> treated 1.1721 |---------------------------| 40.0773
     #> control 1.0092 |-|                            4.7432
     #>
-    #> - Units with 5 most extreme weights by group:
+    #> - Units with the 5 most extreme weights by group:
     #>
     #>               68     116      10     137     124
     #>  treated 13.5451 15.9884 23.2967 23.3891 40.0773